Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/README.md

 [PLACEHOLDER]

 This step assumes you have access to a functional ROS workspace.
-Steps covered include creating a TCP connection between Unity and ROS, generating C# scripts from a ROS .msg file, and publishing a Unity GameObject's pose to a ROS topic.
+Steps covered include creating a TCP connection between Unity and ROS, generating C# scripts from a ROS msg and srv files, and running a ROS Service to set the robot arm's joint positions.

 <!-- Assumptions: Previous steps have been completed (Unity environment).
 Access to a ROS workspace.
 Basic understanding of C#.